evermore-ventures/coding-challenge/README.md

 User can delete a task, by clicking a delete button on a list on a task.
 Prior to deletion, confirmation modal is shown where user can either click "Cancel", or "Confirm".
 On cancel, modal is closed while on confirm, modal is closed and task is removed from the UI.
+In case there are no tasks remaining, user sees a "All done!" texts.

 ### 4. Edit Task